 The Individual Advanced Research Projects allow qualified students to undertake individual research projects that substitute for single core courses.
 These projects, comparable to a master's research project, are subject to review and approval by the Advanced Research Council (ARC) and the President of the U.S. Naval War College.
 They are supervised by faculty advisors with expertise in the areas studied.
 Faculty members, including the faculty advisor chosen to guide the student's research and the director of the program, evaluate each Advanced Research Project proposal and final product.
 Nominally, individual research projects are proposed in the student's first trimester at the college with preliminary research done in the second trimester.
 The student's final trimester is then used to complete the research and produce the written product.
-The most successful students in this program have some level of experience in research methodology and in writing thesis-length papers.
+The most successful students in this program have some level of experience in research methodology and in writing thesis-length papers with counterpart institutions around the world.
+The college's seven regional studies groups have become strategic assets in the Global War on Terrorism and in future military operations; they have also helped to support the Chief of Naval Operation's maritime security cooperation initiatives.
+Students are invited to participate as their schedule permits during their academic year.
+Faculty from these regional studies groups teach regionally oriented electives and research issues of crucial importance to the numbered f leets, combatant commanders and other government agencies.